robj411/SFC-epi-PHL/README.md

-which will load also the files `data_file.Rds`, which contains stored objects for parametrising the model; `R_functions.R`, which contains all the functions for solving the epi model; and `econ_models.R`, which contains a few econ models which correspond to the overleaf document.
+which will load also the files `data_file.Rds`, which contains stored objects for parametrising the model; `R_functions.R`, which contains all the functions for solving the epidemiological model; and `econ_models.R`, which contains a few economic models which correspond to the overleaf document.

 Note that the epi functions in `R_functions.R` were copied over from Daedalus, so they have a lot of functionality that we are not using,